Bahaa-eddine-MB/jumping-game/README.md

 Welcome to the Mini Marion Canvas Game!
 This is a simple game built using HTML5 canvas and JavaScript.

+## Deployment

+You can play the game online by visiting the [deployment link](https://bahaa-eddine-mb.github.io/jumping-game/).

 ## Instructions

 1. Clone or download the repository to your local machine.